Progress (Academic Planning)

 The main view of the Progress tool shows the student's requirements for their assigned academic program.
 If a student does not have an assigned program, the tool still displays but no information is available.

-• The main view shows progress for the assigned program.
+• Main view displays progress for the assigned program

-• Viewing another program does not change the student’s official program.
+• Viewing progress towards another program does not change the student’s official program

 Screenshot of the Academic Planning Progress tool with the list of programs expanded.